nvim-telekasten/telekasten.nvim/BACKLOG.md

 - [ ] yt video

 ## Dones
+- [x] syntax for tags, incl. plenary filetype
+    - for proper display, needed to define 'telekasten' syntax
 - [x] browse_media()
 - [x] action mappings for notes: yanking and link inserting
 - [x] document and suggest colors for Calendar nav buttons, they look weird in gruvbox